oscarblanchbigas/grh_website/content/about/contact/index.en.md

 +++
-title = "¿Quieres hablar con nosotros?" description = "Tenemos ganas de conocerte y que nos des tu opinión" color = "yellow" weight = 7
+title = "Do you want to talk with us?" description = "We would like to meet you and know your opinion" color = "yellow" weight = 7
 +++

-Nos encontrarás en:
+You will find us in:

 Cazadores de Rayos Gamma